Prof. Daniel R. Schlegel, 464 Shineman Center, firstname.lastname@example.org

 Attendance and Participation:

 As per college policy, attendance in all sessions is obligatory.
 If you cannot attend a class meeting due to religious, athletic, health related circumstance, or circumstance of particular hardship, please notify me in advance via email.
 Please be ready to present proof, if necessary.
-It is expected that each person actively engage in each class session.
-Should you miss a session, some notes and sample programs will be uploaded to Blackboard.
-Please try to attend office hours or use the Course Room to discuss with other students to obtain more complete notes.
+It is expected that each person will come to class prepared, having watched or read any required materials, and will actively engage in each class session.

-Grades will be comprised of projects, micro-projects, progress reports, and exams.
+Grades will be comprised of projects, micro-projects, participation, and exams.
 A point-based system will be used, where each graded artifact will be assigned a point value and you can simply sum the points to determine your grade.